 - Explore more of the best cheap MIDI keyboards

 Novation has updated the 25-note mini keyboard with one of nicest sets of keys we’ve tried on a controller this size.
 The pitch and mod strips are positioned on the top left of the device.

 Offering plenty of room to tap out drum patterns across the Mini’s compact interface, the bank of 16 velocity-sensitive pads is equally well-placed.

-The bank of 16 velocity-sensitive pads is equally well-placed, offering plenty of room to tap out drum patterns across the Mini’s compact interface.
-The one hardware element that does feel a little pokey is the set of rotaries along the top edge – they are a little fiddly, although not problematically so.
+The only element of the hardware that does feel pokey is the set of rotaries aligned across the the top edge – it's a little fiddly adjusting them, but not overly so.